santimirandarp/mlconcepts/README.md

 # Newbie ML
 This repository holds attempts to understand how neural networks work from a begginers point of view.

+## Contribute
+* Clone the repo using `git clone https://www.github.com:santimirandarp/mlconcepts.git`
+* test the python scripts (**1**, **2**, **3**,..).
+* You can modify them, draw conclusions and write them to the docs if you find anything interesting.
+* Push changes to repo.

+Feel free to write new neural networks and place them in a numbered python file as the other networks.

+## General Description
-There are a few basic steps we always have to go through:
+There are a few basic steps we usually have to go through:

 1. Find the data
-This step can take us a while.
-To practice there are ready-to-use datasets, but otherwise we need to create it.
-I've gone through this process here.
+To practice [ready-to-use datasets](https://machinelearningmastery.com/results-for-standard-classification-and-regression-machine-learning-datasets/) are used, otherwise we need to create it.
+See the process of [creating datasets here](https://www.github.com:santimirandarp/mlimg.git).

-On this repo, standard datasets are used because the main goal is understanding the neural network: performance, accuracy, basic steps and differences, variation with iteration's cycles, and so on.

-2. Treat the data
+2. Treat/Prepare the data
-Datasets will probably need to be cleaned up, normalized and split into training, validation and test.
-We use just one split into training and test, mostly because datasets are small.
+Split into training and test.
+Datasets are cleaned up.
+Utility functions are defined to normalize and center data.

-3. Define a neural network
+3. Define a Neural Network
-Depending on the problem we define an architecture and size of the network (width and depth).
+Depending on the problem we define a network type: _architecture_ and _size_ of the network (width and depth).

-On this set of problems, we start off by using single or multivariate models (regression or classification).
-Nice enough, the backpropagation is almost the same, as indicated on wikipedia (and it's deduced from scratch on the docs).

-For multiclassification, a model is built up from scratch; and same thing for the first deep network (a shallow network).
+We start off by building single or multivariate models (regression or classification).
+Next we look for more performance and flexibility using multiclassification, shallow networks and deep networks.
+All are fully connected NNs.

 The last step is to create fully connected deep networks from scratch.

 4. Calculate predictions and cost
 This the forward propagation step.
-In a few examples we try different functions (for deep NNs).

 5. Update parameters
-This is the essential step, where the model improves itself (learns).
+The model improves itself (learns).
 All models are deduced using gradient descent to drive the learning process.

+## Some findings

+* Non-normalized data will usually blow up calculations, as we find out testing (both in regression and classfication, as backpropagation is the same).
+The reason is gradients depend on features' magnitude.
+* Standard Regression and Classification have the same backpropagation algorithm.